 - Enjoy!

-You can keep chocolate tiffin chilled in the fridge for 4-5 days.
-Store it in an airtight container, using non-stick baking paper between the layers to prevent it sticking together.
+- You can keep chocolate tiffin chilled in the fridge for 4-5 days.
+Store it in an airtight container, using non-stick baking paper between the layers to prevent it from sticking together.

-You can freeze individual bars, once cut, in freezer-safe cling film or you can individually wrap them in non-stick baking paper or greaseproof paper (check the pack to see if it is freezer proof) and pop them in a zip lock freezer bag.
+- You can freeze individual bars, once cut individually wrap them in non-stick baking paper or greaseproof paper (check the pack to see if it is freezer-proof) and pop them in a zip lock freezer bag.

 Calories